 Allison found that she was sensitive to certain carbs, such as bananas.

 “Once I found out I could have some carbs, period, I wanted to make my experiments more specific,” says Allison.
 “Most carbs didn’t skyrocket me, but bananas did.
 I went from 96 mg/dL to 154 mg/dL from a single banana.”

 Given this, she’s going to keep those off her keto diet, instead favoring fruit that has less of a glucose response for her.

-According to Allison, the data and analysis from Levels also helped her make a distinction between mental cravings and physical needs for food.
+According to Allison, the data and analysis from Levels also helped her distinguish between mental cravings and physical needs for food.
 When people feel hunger, they may sometimes think it’s because of low blood sugar.
 However, when they see the data indicate that their glucose levels are fine, it can be reassuring evidence that the hunger may be more mental.

-Keto and carbs is often a forbidden pairing, and to maintain ketogenesis, many individuals followed strict regimens of foods that are specifically “keto-friendly.”
+Keto and carbs are often a forbidden pairing, and to maintain ketogenesis, many individuals followed strict regimens of foods that are specifically “keto-friendly.”

-Sticking to this list can help ensure that glucose stays low and healthy, but can also be restrictive and limiting.
-With emerging continuous glucose monitoring technology paired with software insights like Levels offers, individuals can now personalize their diets to really maximize results, by choosing foods that specifically have minimal impact on glucose.
+Sticking to this list can help ensure that glucose stays low and healthy, but it can also be restrictive and limiting.
+With emerging continuous glucose monitoring technology paired with software insights like Levels offers, individuals can now personalize their diets to maximize results by choosing foods that have minimal impact on glucose.